Reformed Christianity: Demography

 A 2011 report of the Pew Forum on Religious and Public Life estimates that members of Presbyterian or Reformed churches make up 7% of the estimated 801 million Protestants globally, or approximately 56 million people.

 Though the broadly defined Reformed faith is much larger, as it constitutes Congregationalist (0.5%), most of the United and uniting churches (unions of different denominations) (7.2%) and most likely some of the other Protestant denominations (38.2%).
 All three are distinct categories from Presbyterian or Reformed (7%) in this report.
 The Reformed family of churches is one of the largest Christian denominations, representing 75 million believers worldwide.

 According to Global Christianity: A Guide to the World's Largest Religion from Afghanistan to Zimbabwe, in 2020, Presbyterian and Reformed Christians numbered around 65,446,000 people, or 0.8% of the world's population.
 Congregationalists were listed at 4,986,000, with 0.1% of the world's population.
 Therefore, the three branches of Reformed Christianity totaled 70,432,000 people, or 0.9% of the global population.

-The survey also listed 77,792,000 members (1% of the world's population) in United Churches, the majority of which are formed by the merger of churches of the Reformed Tradition with churches of other branches of Protestantism.
+The survey also listed 77,792,000 members (1% of the world's population) in united churches, the majority of which are formed by the merger of churches of the Reformed Tradition with churches of other branches of Protestantism.

-World Communions
+World communions

 The World Communion of Reformed Churches (WCRC), which includes some United Churches, has 80 million believers.
-WCRC is the fourth largest Christian communion in the world, after the Roman Catholic Church, the Eastern Orthodox Churches, and the Anglican Communion.
+WCRC is the fourth largest Christian communion in the world, after the Roman Catholic Church, the Eastern Orthodox Church, and the Anglican Communion.
 Many conservative Reformed churches which are strongly Calvinistic formed the World Reformed Fellowship which has about 70 member denominations.
 Most are not part of the WCRC because of its ecumenical attire.
 The International Conference of Reformed Churches is another conservative association.